 Frequently Asked Questions

 Building a new home can be allot of hard work and there are countless steps to be taken, research to be done, and effective budgeting and project management involved.
-Let us take the stress of building from you so you are assured a stress feel building process.
+Let us take the stress of building a new home from you so you are assured a pleasant experience.
 Below you will find some Frequently Asked Questions we get asked often.
 Please do not hesitate to contact us if you have further questions or concerns.

 That is a very common and loaded question asked of most custom builds.
 Not all square footage comparisons are the same among builders.
 It’s always best to dig deep and find out what exactly is included in the construction specifications.
 Not only do you want a competitive price, but you always want a quality product, that will withstand the hands of time.

 You also want to consider, what is important to you in a final build.
 For example, large windows will add costs per square footage, but the large amount of natural light they bring in, may be worth the extra cost to you and your family.